-> - An intravenous catheter is placed in your dog’s or cat’s arm if you elected for your pet to have IV fluids during surgery to keep his or her blood pressure from dropping dangerously low and for fast administration of emergency drugs if an emergency were to arise.
+- An intravenous catheter is placed in your dog’s or cat’s arm for your pet to have IV fluids during surgery to keep his or her blood pressure from dropping dangerously low and for fast administration of emergency drugs if an emergency were to arise.

-- The veterinary technicians are now ready to administer “premeds” which allow your pet to relax in preparation for the surgery.
-After 10-15 minutes, they then assist the veterinarian with administering induction anesthesia.
+- The veterinarian and technicians are now ready to administer “premeds” which allow your pet to relax in preparation for the surgery.
+After 10-15 minutes, the veterinary technicians then assist the veterinarian with administering induction anesthesia.
 At Trusty Vet, we use two very safe anesthetic drugs available, either Propofol or Isoflurane gas.

-- Your dog or cat is transported into the sterile surgery room where the veterinarian performs the simple procedures discussed below.
-During the surgery, a veterinary technician monitors your pet keeping a very close watch on his or her vital signs including heartrate, blood pressure, body temperature, and gum color.
-We utilize a respirator to assist in maintaining your pet’s breathing and oxygenation during the anesthetic procedure.
+- Your dog or cat is transported into the sterile surgery room where the veterinarian performs the time-efficient procedures discussed below.
+During the surgery, a veterinary technician monitors your pet, keeping a very close watch on his or her vital signs including heartrate, blood pressure, body temperature, and gum color.
+We utilize a ventilator to assist in maintaining your pet’s breathing and appropriate oxygen levels during the anesthetic procedure.
 Knowing how your pet is doing under anesthesia is very important.
 Proper monitoring provides greater safety during surgery.

 - After the surgery is complete, your dog or cat is moved to a recovery area that is warm and quiet.
 The veterinarian and technicians continue to monitor your pet closely until he or she is able to sit up well on its own.
 This is also when you would expect a phone call from the staff reporting that your pet is through with its surgery.
 Your dog or cat is given a post-operative pain injection and allowed to “sleep off” their anesthesia until it is time for discharge later in the afternoon.